w4el/ml-pipeline-regression-classification/README.md

     `git clone https://github.com/w4el/ml-pipeline-regression-classification.git`
 2. Navigate to the project directory:
     `cd ml-pipeline-regression-classification`
-3. Install the required dependencies (you must create this `requirements.txt` file):
+3. Install the required dependencies from the `requirements.txt` file:
     `pip install -r requirements.txt`

-The entire analysis, from pre-processing to model tuning and evaluation, is contained in the Jupyter Notebook.
+The entire analysis—from data loading, pipeline construction, model training, and evaluation—is contained within the Jupyter Notebook.
 1. Launch Jupyter:
     `jupyter notebook`
-2. Open the `COMP1816_CW_Code_Notebook.ipynb` file and run all cells.
+2. Open the `ml-pipeline-regression-classification.ipynb` file and run all cells to replicate the results.